JC-Study-08-General/odinProject-javaScriptCourse/studyNotes.md

 **ProtoTypes**

+- **All objects have prototypes** = You can check the object’s prototype by using the Object.getPrototypeOf() function on the object, like Object.getPrototypeOf(player1).
 - Created outside of the object and inherited.
 This saves duplicating the prototype into every object created.
 - created by objectName.prototype = object.create(nameOfPrototype.prototype)
+- **Prototypal inheritance** = This kind of inheritance using prototypes is hence named as Prototypal inheritance.
+JavaScript figures out which properties exist (or do not exist) on the object and starts traversing the chain to find the property or function.